Zen of Plant-Based Cooking

 Tips and Tricks

-- Grains and beans together make a great foundation for any meal (see our many thoughts on beans below.)
+- Our Zen blends combined with grains and beans make a great foundation for any meal (see our many thoughts on beans below.)
 Here are some basics:

 - Keep a can or two of coconut milk on hand -- we like the full-fat kind, so we can scoop off the creamy deliciousness at the top to thicken soups and stews.